datkk06/OpenStack-Tutorial/Content/swift.md

   2. ``container.ring`` to track the containers where the objects are placed in
   3. ``account.ring`` to track which accounts (users) can access which containers.

-On the Controller (proxy) node, create the Rings files
+On the Controller node, create the Rings files with 2^12=4096 partitions, data replica of 3 and 1 hour of rebalancing time
 ```
 # source /root/keystonerc_admin
 # swift-ring-builder /etc/swift/object.builder create 12 3 1